redgeoff/slouch/README.md

   - Works in node and in the browser
   - Provides upserts and "get and update" functions
   - Support for optionally ignoring conflicts, missing docs, etc...
+  - Designed for both CouchDB 1 and CouchDB 2

 ## Install